 The three high passes trekking offers beautiful pictures of the harsh terrain with cold climate, and constant human struggle in high altitudes.

 You will explore the several high mountains and passes and find the fact that Mount Everest alone is not rising at this elevation.
-It lies around the other peaks like Lhotse (8,516m), AmaDablam (6,812m), Makalu (8,516m), and more.
+It lies around other peaks like Lhotse (8,516m), AmaDablam (6,812m), Makalu (8,516m), and more.

 The Everest High Passes Trek begins with a stunning 45-minute mountain flight from Kathmandu airport to Lukla (2,840m) airport officially known as Tenzing Hillary Airport.

-After landing at Lukla, your trekking starts to Phakding (2,610m).
+After landing at Lukla, your trekking starts at Phakding (2,610m).
 Phakding is a small modern Sherpa village where we’ll stay the night.
 On the next day crossing a number of suspension bridges that span the swiftly flowing white rivers, we’ll reach Namche Bazaar (3,440m).

 Namche Bazaar is a perfect location to get used to and is filled with restaurants, shops as well as internet cafes.
 You will visit local monasteries including the Khumjung Monastery during your stay at Namche for acclimatization.

-On the next day of Namche stay, the trek continues by traveling towards Thame (3,750m).
+On the next day of Namche stay, the trek continues by traveling toward Thame (3,750m).
 Thame (3,750m) is where our route separates from the traditional Everest Base Camp Trek, which goes on until Tengboche and the trekking route to Gokyo valley.
 Our trekking route follows the classic Everest Base Camp Trekking route.

-The trail descends down to Dudh Koshi River where few lodges are located and a series of beautiful prayer wheels that are powered by water.
+The trail descends down to Dudh Koshi River where a few lodges are located and a series of beautiful prayer wheels that are powered by water.
 The suspension bridge crosses the Dudh Koshi River a steep climb through juniper and pine forest.
 Walk for about 2 hours and you will arrive at Tengboche.
-The world-renowned Gomba (Tengboche Monastery) is set against the backdrop that includes AmaDablam, Nuptse, Mt.
+The world-renowned Gomba (Tengboche Monastery) is set against a backdrop that includes AmaDablam, Nuptse, Mt.
 Everest, and many other summits.

 The walk is enjoyable when we depart Dingboche and walk through fields with stone walls and alpine scenery.
 After lunch, we may choose to climb the rocky knoll on ChhukungRi at 5,546m, which offers breathtaking panoramic views from Lhotse, Island Peak, AmaDablam, and Makalu, and many more, including Baruntse.